Go to the Students section

 Structuring the next steps in making the changes to your course / module.
 Working with whole course teams towards formal design changes.

 Digital Services staff training workshops are available to all Brookes staff.
-Please use this form to sign up for workshops with Moodle, Turnitin, Graddemark, Adobe Connect and other Brookes Virtual applications
+Staff training surgery sessions are available for Moodle, Adobe Connect, Turnitin's Feedback Studio, and other TEL technologies.

 Many courses include training sessions at appropriate times in the course - check with your course or module leaders for details.